austinginn/mp-events/README_WORKING.md

 ## Notes
 There are many things outside of the scope of this document that need to be configured to make your Event Calendar public.
-Here are some helpful resources
+Here are some helpful resources:
 - Web Server Hosting
 - DNS and subdomains
 - HTTPS and SSL Certs